nikogura/redisproxy/README.md

 It's intended for use on Linux or Mac machines.
 No attempt at Windows compatability has been made at this time.

+## Packages

+There is a single package hierarchy

 # Requirements

 * Docker or Docker for Mac